Sea of Galilee: State of Israel

-On 15 May 1948, Syria invaded the newborn state of Israel, capturing territory along the Sea of Galilee.
+On 15 May 1948, Syria invaded the recently founded state of Israel, capturing territory along the Sea of Galilee.
 Under the 1949 armistice agreement between Israel and Syria, Syria occupied the northeast shoreline of the Sea of Galilee.
 The agreement stated that the armistice line was "not to be interpreted as having any relation whatsoever to ultimate territorial arrangements."
 Syria remained in possession of the lake's northeast shoreline until the 1967 Arab-Israeli war.

 In the 1950s, Israel formulated a plan to link the Kinneret with the rest of the country's water infrastructure via the National Water Carrier, in order to supply the water demand of the growing country.
-The carrier was completed in 1964.
+The carrier was completed in 1964, providing more than three quarters of Israel's irrigation needs, a use that has shifter primarily to providing potable water.
 The Israeli plan, which the Arab League opposed while endorsing its own plan to divert the headwaters of the Jordan River, sparked political and sometimes even armed confrontations over the Jordan basin.

+In October 2025, Israel began pumping desalinated water into the Sea of Galilee, in a world first.
+The project began by pumping 1000 m3 of water per hour, which was increased in March 2026 to 4000 m3 per hour.
+The water is sent from plants near the Mediterranean Sea via the Reverse Carrier to the Tzalmon Stream in Ein Ravid, where it replenishes local water supplies and makes its way to replenish the Sea of Gallilee.

 Geology

-The lake lies in the center of the Jordan Valley, in the northern part of the Syrian-African rift.
-Several directions of tectonic movements characterize the region, mirroring the patterns typical of the entire Syrian-African rift: north–south movements, which started about 20 million years ago; stretching movements in the east–west direction, which began later, at the beginning of the Pleistocene (about 1.8 million years ago), and caused the subsidence of the lake area.

 As a result of horizontal shifts in the north–south direction and subsidence of the area, a lake was formed, with an asymmetrical bottom—steeper in the east and a gentler in the west.
 In the southern part an underwater cliff is present, covered by the lake's sediments.
 The cliff is distinct in the western part and less so in the east.

 The Sea of Galilee in its current form was preceded by Lake Lisan, which extended from the northern Sea of Galilee to Hatzeva in the south, more than 200 km from the present southernmost point of the lake.
 Lake Lisan was preceded by Lake Ovadia, a much smaller fresh water lake.
 Lake Kinneret was formed in its current form less than 20,000 years ago, as a result of tectonic subsidence and the shrinking up of Lake Lisan.